-Subscribe to updates about our research, events, conservation efforts, and more.
+Sign up and get our updates, research, events, conservation efforts, and more.

 The federal government’s long-awaited Resident Killer Whale Action Plan finally appeared in 2014.
 Many had anticipated the plan would include measures to mitigate the hazards confronting the southern residents.
 Alas, the plan failed to include substantive action to reverse what is becoming a grave situation.